mozilla/activate.mozilla.community/_pages/rust-hack.md

 Rust is used extensively for Mozilla projects -- including this year as Servo (written in Rust) is advanced even further, and parts of it are moved into Gecko/Firefox.
 Having more Mozilla contributors know Rust will give them a chance to contribute to the most exciting and important technical projects coming up for Mozilla.

-Rust is also a good project to be engaged in for people that don't want or can't participate in a Mozilla project, but like to be involved with something close.
+Rust is also a good subject to get people closer to Mozilla gradually, as it has smaller project sizes and potential for individual contribution - for example by writing a useful library.

 ### Goals for this area